Fostering Collective Discourse: A Distributed Role-Based Approach to Online News Commenting: Method

 \subsection{Participants}

 We recruited a total of 40 participants to use the commenting system browser extension through communities managed by our institution.
 We asked them to fill out a survey asking about the frequency of reading news articles and writing comments and their motivations to do those activities.
 We filtered out the participants who never read articles during the week to verify our system among those who regularly consume news articles.
+All study tasks, including reading news articles and writing comments or summaries, were conducted in English.
+For recruitment, we specified that participation required the ability to understand English news content and produce written responses in English, and participants confirmed that they were able to do so as part of the screening survey.
+Participants used English for all written interactions within the system.
 Two participants dropped out due to scheduling constraints, so a total of 38 participants (Age=19-31, $M=23.12$, $SD=3.25$; 22 male and 16 female) were included in our study.
 Participants received 40,000KRW for their participation over six days, with an expected usage of 10 to 20 minutes of the system each day.